The dependent drop-down is all about showing values in a drop-down list according to the selection of the value in another drop-down.

 Today, in this post, I’d like to share with you a Simple 7-Steps Process to create this drop-down.
 But first of all, let me tell you why it is important.
 In the below example, you have two drop-down lists.
 The size drop-down is dependent on the product drop-down.

 If you select the white paper in the product cell then in size drop-down will show small and medium.
 But, if you select gray paper then its size will be medium and large.

 So here the basic idea to create a dependent drop-down list is to get the correct size as per the product name.
 Let’s get started.

 Steps to Create a Dependent Drop-Down List in Excel

 For creating a dependent drop-down list we need to use named ranges and indirect functions.

 - By using the same steps, create two more named ranges for sizes.
-One is for white paper and second for the gray paper.
+One is for white paper and the second is for gray paper.

-- Now select the cell where you want to add product drop down and Go to -> Data -> Data Tools -> Data Validation.
+- Now select the cell where you want to add the product drop-down and Go to -> Data -> Data Tools -> Data Validation.

 - In the data validation window, select “List” and in “Source” enter the below formula and then click OK.